Spiritualism (beliefs): India

 Spiritualism is also practised within India in both modern and ancient forms involving contacting the spirits, knowledge and wisdom of ancestors who are then worshiped for generations.
 Spirituality in general is seen as a process of learning the secrets of the world beneath and outside to gain inner peace.
 It is prevalent in both the North and the South, and across caste divides by way of ritual, and exists in a variety of mediumship cults.

 In india there are many religious groups which are following spirituality at it best.
 India is known for his ancient traditions and cultures.

 In 'A Tale of goddesses, money, and other terribly wonderful things: spirit possession, commodity fetishism, and the narrative of capitalism in Rajasthan', anthropologist J.G.
 Snodgrass explores the use of spiritualism amongst Rajasthani performing communities arguing for an appreciation of the way religious forms, and particularly the use of spiritual possessions, represent a form of language.
 Rajasthanis are possessed by a range of spiritual entities.
 Some of these are judged good and beneficial, some evil.

-Trance mediumship and channelling are also practised by the UN related new religious movement called, the Brahma Kumaris who have their headquarters in the state.
+Trance mediumship and channelling are also practised by the unrelated new religious movement called, the Brahma Kumaris who have their headquarters in the state.